bomberatox/rubymvcblog/README.md

 + Body must have at least 10 characters.
 + Category name must have at least 3 characters.
 + User authentication using devise gem.
-+ Only the user who created the post can edit or delete it.
++ Only the user who created the article/comment can edit or delete it.
 + Only admin can access category management.
 + Moderator can also access category management but can't delete.